ioiparzival/test-aqa-cypress/README.md

 ## Original Project

-This project was created using the cypress-boilerplate repository as a template for a test assignment.
+This project was created using the [cypress-boilerplate](https://github.com/optimumqa/cypress-boilerplate) repository as a template for a test assignment.

-Special thanks to the creators of the Cypress Boilerplate for providing a solid foundation for automated testing! 🚀
+Special thanks to the creators of the [cypress boilerplate](https://github.com/optimumqa/cypress-boilerplate) for providing a solid foundation for automated testing! 🚀

 ## License